 The year-end is approaching fast.
 At Christmas and New Year, Industrial Galvanizers sites give our hard-working employees a well-earned break.
 We also carry out necessary maintenance on our plant and equipment to ensure its safety and reliability for the year ahead.

 We want to give all our customers plenty of notice regarding our Christmas and New Year shut-down timetable.
-The dates for each plant are given below, or can be printed out by opening this .pdf file: IG Shut Down Dates.
+The details for 2017 can be found here.

 Queensland-based Kevin Norris was recently recognised for his work in Workplace Health & Safety.
 He was nominated for the statewide award by his colleague Edward Foord, and was selected as one of just four finalists in the Return to Work awards.
 There were over 320 nominees this year, with the finalists chosen by an expert judging panel.
 Norris was selected as a finalist because the panel felt his nomination “demonstrated outstanding achievements in rehabilitation and return to work”.